pydata/xarray/doc/indexing.rst

 Masking with ``where``
 ----------------------

-Indexing methods on xray objects generally return a subset of the original data.
+Indexing methods on xarray objects generally return a subset of the original data.
 However, it is sometimes useful to select an object with the same shape as the original data, but with some elements masked.
-To do this type of selection in xray, use :py:meth:`~xray.DataArray.where`:
+To do this type of selection in xarray, use :py:meth:`~xarray.DataArray.where`:

 .. ipython:: python

-    arr2 = xray.DataArray(np.arange(16).reshape(4, 4), dims=['x', 'y'])
+    arr2 = xr.DataArray(np.arange(16).reshape(4, 4), dims=['x', 'y'])
     arr2.where(arr2.x + arr2.y < 4)

 This is particularly useful for ragged indexing of multi-dimensional data, e.g., to apply a 2D mask to an image.
-Note that ``where`` follows all the usual xray broadcasting and alignment rules for binary operations (e.g., ``+``) between the object being indexed and the condition, as described in :ref:`comput`:
+Note that ``where`` follows all the usual xarray broadcasting and alignment rules for binary operations (e.g., ``+``) between the object being indexed and the condition, as described in :ref:`comput`: